 The high-performance compute market will continue to grow because of new application drivers.
 The 5G rollout will accelerate the already exponential growth of data.
-In combination with growing internet traffic and new datacenter applications such as supercomputing and high-performance computing-as-a-service, this increases the demand for high-end CPUs and GPUs inside (cloud) servers.
+This will be combined with growing internet traffic and new data center applications such as supercomputing and high-performance computing-as-a-service.
+All increasing the demand for high-end CPUs and GPUs inside (cloud) servers.
 Meanwhile, inside our smartphones, mobile SoCs need to integrate more functionalities in a form-factor-constrained IC.

-To achieve that goal, imec collaborates with the entire IC value chain, forming one of the world’s largest R&D hubs for next-generation semiconductor research, building on advanced process steps and materials exploration, fundamental understanding and state-of-the-art fab infrastructure.
+To achieve these goals, imec collaborates with the entire IC value chain.Constituting one of the world’s largest R&D hubs for next-generation semiconductor research.
+By building on advanced process steps and materials exploration, fundamental understanding and state-of-the-art fab infrastructure.

 Imec has set up a unique environment for semiconductor research.
 A collaboration with the entire value chain, including the world’s major foundries, IDMs, fabless and fablite companies, material and tool suppliers, EDA companies and application developers.

-It’s a collaboration where all the latest techniques and inventions can be brought together and co-optimized.
+It’s a collaboration where all the latest techniques and inventions can be combined and co-optimized.
 An R&D hub with what’s arguably the world’s densest square mile of expertise, labs and fab infrastructure.

-Imec offers a neutral, open innovation R&D platform that involves suppliers deeply and at an early stage of process step and module development.
-Thanks to our close partnerships with leading tool and materials suppliers, we can do advanced process development and offer our partners the industry’s most advanced research infrastructure housed within a state-of-the-art 300mm cleanroom.
+Imec offers a neutral, open innovation R&D platform that involves suppliers profoundly and at an early stage of process step and module development.
+Thanks to our close partnerships with leading tool and materials suppliers, we can do advanced process development.
+And offer our partners the industry’s most sophisticated research infrastructure housed within a state-of-the-art 300mm cleanroom.

 STCO starts by identifying the bottlenecks and challenges in existing systems.
-Those become the starting point for the exploration of new system architectures and technologies.
+Those become the starting point for exploring new system architectures and technologies.
 The research loop is then closed by evaluating these innovations – and their cohesive integration – through prototypes or other hardware evaluation systems.

 Our scientists and engineers work closely with those of our partners.
-They’ve set up a fast R&D cycle, feeding the results of fundamental research to the fabs where materials and structures are probed and tested for suitability and characteristics.
+They’ve set up a fast R&D cycle, feeding the results of fundamental research to the fabs.
+There, materials and structures are probed and tested for suitability and characteristics.